How Long Does Alcohol Detox Take?

 After 72 hours

 Alcohol withdrawal symptoms reach their peak by 72 hours after your last drink.
 The signs will be at their worst at this point.
 In some rare cases, moderate symptoms may continue to exist for 30 days, such as rapid heart rate and some hallucinations.
+For those in the Costa Mesa area seeking professional support during this challenging phase, alcohol rehab near Costa Mesa can provide the necessary medical supervision and care to safely manage withdrawal symptoms.

 Alcohol Withdrawal Symptoms